Cheques – What You Need to Know

 Customers have a role to play in detecting post-dated cheques that are cashed early.
 It is advisable to regularly review your transactions through online or telephone banking or at an ABM.
 If a post-dated cheque you wrote is inadvertently processed before its date, you should contact your bank to let them know.
 The cheque can be returned and the amount credited back to your account up to the day before the date written on the cheque.

 It is possible for a cheque to be legitimately cashed by someone other than the person named on the front of the cheque if it is counter-signed.
 For example, if you write a cheque to John Smith, he can endorse the cheque on the back and give it to Susan Yu in payment of a debt.
 Susan can then endorse the back of the cheque and deposit it into her account.
 This counter-signing of cheques is permitted in Canada.
 To protect against someone fraudulently doing this, John Smith can write “For deposit only to account of payee” with his signature, and then the cheque can only be deposited into his account.
+Check with your financial institution to find out if counter-signed cheques are accepted.

 A “stop payment” is a service provided by your financial institution, usually for a fee, to prevent a cheque you wrote from being cashed.
 However, if a stop payment is put on a cheque, there is no guarantee that it will be stopped, or that the funds will not be withdrawn from your account.